simonjwright/analytical-engine/README.md

 For more on this, see the notes on _Stepping Up and Down Cards_ in the [Fourmilab Java implementation][].

+[Sketch of the Analytical Engine]: https://www.fourmilab.ch/babbage/sketch.html

 The file `bernouilli5.ae` adds another "iteration" to the above program; the previously computed B7 is stored on column 24, and operations 13 to 23 are repeated once more (now using column 24 as input at operation 21).

-[Sketch of the Analytical Engine]: https://www.fourmilab.ch/babbage/sketch.html
+The file `check_for_prime.ae` determines whether a number is prime.
+It's set to check 203 (AAL's 203rd birthday was in 2018).

 ## Performance